vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

 And finally because we are using a dispatcher called `rel` for handling our websockets we call `dispatch` at the end which will hold execution there and run the websocket server.
 You should now be able to once more run `python -m main` to kick off our bot.
 This time around you should see that the update frequency is much closer to being solely due to our `1s` sleep, allowing us more control over timing and cutting down on waiting time.

-In the next tutorial we will look at how we could add a liquidity commitment to this trader and what requirements that entails.
+The next two tutorials will be independent and focused on different areas of the code.
+In one, we will look at how we could add a [liquidity commitment](adding-a-liquidity-commitment.md) to this trader and what requirements that entails, whilst in the other we will look at drawing our pricing from an [external source](adding-an-external-price.md) rather than blindly following what is on the Vega Protocol market currently.
+Either can be followed independently, or both together.